sam-mfb/git-credential-forwarder/README.md

 On the client/container side, you need to bind mount the socket into your container and then run `export GIT_CREDENTIAL_FORWARDER_SERVER="/path/to/socket"`.

-Note that this will not work from a Mac OS host per [this Docker issue](https://github.com/Docker/for-mac/issues/483), which is a signficant limitation.
+Note that this will not work from a Mac OS host per [this Docker issue](https://github.com/Docker/for-mac/issues/483), which is a significant limitation.

 ## Debugging